mukesh1996-ds/Wine_Quality_prediction_using_MLFLOW/README.md

 **Stage 2**

 In the second stage I will be using my requirements.txt file where I will be passing all the required packages for this project and at one click I can install all the package.

+**Stage 3**

+In this stage I will be using setup.py file for creating a local package.